stormpath/stormpath-documentation/source/accnt_mgmt.rst

     Any Custom Data changes you make are not preserved until you call ``save()`` on the parent resource to send the updates to the Stormpath API.

   To retrieve the Account's Custom Data after it's been saved, use the ``getCustomData()`` method.
-For more information about the ``CustomData`` interface, see the `javadocs API documentation <http://docs.stormpath.com/java/apidocs/com/stormpath/sdk/directory/CustomData.html>`_.
+For more information about the ``CustomData`` interface, see the `Javadocs API documentation <http://docs.stormpath.com/java/apidocs/com/stormpath/sdk/directory/CustomData.html>`_.

 .. only:: nodejs